 The regulations around CBD in North Dakota are not entirely defined, which means it can be challenging to find a reliable source of CBD.

-The industry is brand new, and companies are appearing out of nowhere.
+The industry is relatively new, and companies are appearing out of nowhere.
 Some tests (such as this one conducted by the Food and Drug Administration) have found that some companies are selling CBD products that contain heavy metals, solvents, or no CBD at all.

 Here are a few things you can do to protect yourself from companies selling sketchy CBD products: